Powerlearnproject/se-assignment-6-introduction-to-python-AlvinKab/README.md

 Instructions:
 Answer the following questions based on your understanding of Python programming.
 Provide detailed explanations and examples where appropriate.

-Important things to note:

-Please note that any answers in italics are either fully or partially from ChatGPT.

 Questions:

 ## 1. Python Basics